JKayman/Periodic-Table/README.md

 # Periodic-Table
-Interactive tool for studying periodic table of elements
+Interactive tool for studying periodic table of elements and trends within it.